 We built several swales at the inn on downward sloping hills.
 Each swale is about a foot deep and a foot to 16 inches wide.
 The dirt from digging the swale creates a berm on the downhill side of the swale.

 The swale is filled with leaf litter from the woods which keeps water from evaporating.
-The swale and berm are covered in wheat straw and planted with comfrey, shrubs, trees and sunflowers.
+The swale and berm are planted with comfrey, shrubs and trees.

-One of our swales is at the top of the garden area and is planted with peach and pear trees, sunflowers and autumn olives (a nitrogen fixing shrub for the peach trees).
-This swale retains water for the peaches, pears, blueberries and vegetable garden.
+One of our swales is at the top of the garden area and is planted with pear trees, blueberries and autumn olives (a nitrogen fixing shrub for the trees).
+This swale retains water for the pears, blueberries and vegetable/herb garden.

 We have another swale near the guest parking area planted with autumn olives and pomegranates.
 Other swales are planted with fruit and berry bushes mentioned below.